dwilbourne/pvcErr/docs/source/index.rst

 to put all of my exceptions into a single directory for a given set of classes.
-But if you are constructing a larger application with multiple directories of exceptions or creating multiple packages that need to use a common error code numbering system, you need a mechanism to insure global uniqueness between the directories and packages.
+But if you are constructing a larger application with multiple directories of exceptions or creating multiple packages that need to use a common error code numbering system, you need a mechanism to insure global uniqueness between the exception libraries of different packages.

 pvcException supposes that a "library" of exceptions is a *directory* that contains exception classes plus an exception data class (XData) that is used to construct the exceptions in that library.
 This exception data class *must extend*